-The individual designated by the Account Owner to use the savings for college expenses.
-Anyone can be a beneficiary, including the account owner.
-A beneficiary can reside in the United States or abroad.
+The individual designated by the Account Owner to use the savings for qualified higher education expenses.
+Anyone with a valid Social Security number can be a beneficiary, including the account owner.
 You can open up more than one account for the same beneficiary, but you cannot have more than one beneficiary on the same account.

 The Internal Revenue Code of 1986, as amended.